scolladon/sfdx-git-delta/docs/migrating-to-v6.0.0.md

 ### <a name="deprecated-parameters"></a> Deprecated parameters

-The following "long" parameters have been deprecated and are replaced by new parameters to follow [design guidelines](https://github.com/salesforcecli/cli/wiki/Design-Guidelines-Flags):
+The following "long" parameters have been deprecated and are replaced by new parameters to follow [sf design guidelines](https://github.com/salesforcecli/cli/wiki/Design-Guidelines-Flags):
 - `--ignore` is deprecated and replaced by `--ignore-file` (short `-i` is mapped with this parameter)
 - `--ignore-destructive` is deprecated and replaced by `--ignore-destructive-file` (short `-D` is mapped with this parameter)
 - `--include` is deprecated and replaced by `--include-file` (short `-n` is mapped with this parameter)